What is Agentic AI? How it works, use cases & future scope

 • Decentralized architecture

-In this model, multiple agents work independently but collaborate to accomplish shared goals without one central authority.
+In this model, multiple agents work independently but collaborate to accomplish shared goals without a central authority.

 Consider a product development team using multiple agents for market analysis, competitor research, and customer feedback analysis.